awesome-workshop/gitlab-cms/README.md

 > **Note**
 > Click [here](https://oer-particle-physics.github.io/gitlab-cms) for the training website!

-The aim of this module is to learn of to run CMS software workflows (CMSSW) in GitLab CI on CERN infrastructure in a reproducible and secure way.
+The aim of this module is to learn how to run CMS software workflows (CMSSW) in a reproducible and secure way using the GitLab installation at CERN.

 ## Contributing